whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 To support HA failover, each HA server must be able to automatically power-off its peer server if a failover is required.
 The process of powering off a faulty server is known as "node fencing" (also called "server fencing"), and ensures that a shared storage device is not mounted by more than one server at a time.
 Lustre includes protection against multiple simultaneous device mounts, but automatically powering off the faulty server ensures that failover works properly.
 Manager for Lustre\* software supports the use of remotely-operable Power Distribution Units (PDUs) for this purpose.
 Alternative to the configuration of PDUs, Manager for Lustre\* software also supports the Intelligent Management Platform Interface (IPMI) and associating baseboard management controllers (BMCs) with servers, to support server monitoring and control.

-**Note:** See the *Manager for Lustre\* Partner Installation Guide* for physical design and configuration guidelines required to support high availability.
+**Note:** See the *Manager for Lustre\* Installation Guide* for physical design and configuration guidelines required to support high availability.

 <a href="#3.0">Top of page</a>